 Sealers and waxes can go a long way for decorative elements.
 Besides protecting your walls, you can tint sealers to give your walls a variety of color enhancements.
+For example you can apply light brown wax over a golden plaster thus giving it a richer and more old world tonality.
 For basic instructions on sealers, check out our sealer section.
-For example you can apply light brown wax over a golden plaster thus giving it a richer and more old world tonality.

-Like wise you can incorporate metallics and pearlescents into your sealers for other more modern effects.
+Incorporating metallics and pearlescents into sealers can also accomplish other more modern effects.

 You can even paint with with tinted waxes onto raw plasters.
-As you do this, try blowing a heat gun over the areas you did.
-This will immediatley melt the wax therby absorbing it into the wall.
+As you do this, try using a heat gun over the wax.
+This will immediatley melt the wax and it will be absorbed into the wall.
 This is like a wax encaustic.

 There are two types of fresco painting: 'buon fresco' (true or wet fresco) and 'fresco secco' (dry fresco).
-With buon fresco, the wall is plastered with aged lime and then pigments and water are used to the paint the wet plaster.
-This plaster absorbs the pigments and the murals become an integral part of the wall; as opposed to just on the surface.
-When the plaster dries, it absorbs carbon dioxide, forming a thin sheet of crystal or carbonized calcium.
+With buon fresco, the wall is plastered with aged lime and then pigments and water are used to paint the wet plaster.
+Plaster absorbs the pigments and the murals become an integral part of the wall, as opposed to just on the surface.
+When plaster dries it absorbs carbon dioxide, forming a thin sheet of crystal or carbonized calcium.
 This, over a little time, produces richer, more dramatic colors and depth in the mural.
 There's quite a bit to be said about buon fresco and there are plenty of resources online.
 We are, however, concerned with fresco seco; dry fresco.
-Here the artist paints onto dry plaster.
+In this application the artist paints onto dry plaster.
 Since the pigments by themselves won't stick to the surface of dry Marmorino or Veneziano plaster, a binder is used in our painting medium.
 An ideal medium is our lime wash.
 It forms both a mineral and chemical bond to the surface of our plaster.
 It's very workable in terms of open time and shading effects.

-Fresco secco should be done on top of untinted (or tinted if you want) Marmorino Plaster, which is a very classic form of lime plaster.
-You can also use Veneziano.
-Here, the plaster should be troweled very smooth and floated smooth, and not necessarily burnished.
-When the plaster dries, sand lightly with a soft sanding sponge or 400-grit sandpaper.
+Fresco secco should be done on top of untinted (or tinted if you want) Carrera or Marmorino Plaster, which is a very classic form of lime plaster.
+The plaster should be troweled very smooth and floated smooth, and not necessarily burnished.
+When the plaster dries, sand it lightly with a soft sanding sponge or 400-grit sandpaper.